Lawn Care Job Description: How to Write Your Own [+ Free Template]

 Describe the lawn maintenance position you’re hiring for in a few sentences, without listing day-to-day job duties.
 Give job seekers a basic idea of the work they can expect and why you need someone in this role.

-After reading your position summary, job seekers should instantly know if this is the position they’re looking for.
 Here’s an example of what your lawn care position summary could look like:

 Lawn Care Specialist, Full Time